-You may be wondering if including some trees in your St. Mary’s County rental property’s landscaping can help boost your rental rate.
+You may wonder if including some trees in your St. Mary’s County rental property’s landscaping can help boost your rental rate.
 And there is, indeed, some good evidence to support that claim.
 But what you don’t often hear is that the type of tree you plant also influences your cash flows.
 Not all trees are appropriate for a rental situation.

 The Best Trees for Rental Properties